Aryakoste/Deep-Learning-IA-1/README.md

 2. Harsh Vachyasidha (2022007)
 3. Khochare Arya Subodh (2022024)

 Instuctions for running given in report provided.
+(In the Report Folder)